 If you’re hanging out at the Roundpeg blog, you probably think that content marketing and social media is at least a little important.
 And every tweet and every Facebook message and every blog post is a story.
 An invitation to go deeper and learn more.
 Yes, you can tell a whole story in 140 characters – but more importantly, it can draw people in and get them to follow you, click your link, learn more about you and eventually buy your product.
 Heck, that’s probably how you ended up here, isn’t it?
 So you’re living proof this stuff works.
 High five.

-So by now you’re saying, great.
+So by now, you’re saying, great.
 I’m sold.
 Storytelling hurray.
 But how do you learn to be an awesome storyteller?
 Friend, let me help.
 Alexandra Rufatto-Perry was a guest on More than a Few Words not too long ago and in her episode, she explains that storytelling is an important business strategy.
 Everyone has a story to tell!
 Listen to the full episode below.